It’s not a wise decision to invest a lot of money in buying an expensive, heavy duty winch for small to medium-duty jobs.

 - It offers a competitive price.

 - You might want to buy a longer lock pin and battery lead.
-It’s not apparent, though.
+It is not totally necessary, but I find them lacking.

 - It’s a multipurpose winch.